ARMmbed/mbed-os-5-docs/docs/tools/IDE/oc_tut.md

-## Getting started

-These instructions cover importing and creating programs, compiling and downloading and forking.
-They also go over publishing and working with other developers.

 ## Importing code

 There are two methods of importing the code into the online compiler: directly from a program presented on the site, or using the compiler’s Import button: